goof15kw/truitestation/README.md

 # V2 is now live.
 Based on Prometheus, grafana and https://github.com/goof15kw/dht-exporter (thanks original authors)

-Prometheus.yaml in the root if this repo along with rc.local.
+Prometheus.yaml in the root if this repo along with rc.local and a dashboard.json.

 This repo is mainly my backup if the SD goes bad.